mlynch5187/grow_ops/README.md

 # Languages/Frameworks

-  - Ruby
+  - Ruby 2.5.3
-  - Rail
+  - Rail 5.1.7
   - Sinatra
+  - PostgreSQL
-  - HTML
+  - ActiveRecord / SQL
-  - CSS
+  - HTML/CSS
   - Bootstrap
+  - Faraday

 # Visual Representation of Schema
 This diagram shows all of our database tables and how they're linked to one another.